php-fig/fig-standards/proposed/http-client/http-client-meta.md

 The reason asynchronous support is a non-goal is because a PSR for HTTP clients should not define Promises.
 That should be a separate PSR.
-At the time the HTTP client PSR was written there where no PSR for Promises.
+At the time the HTTP client PSR was written there was no PSR for Promises.

 A separate interface for asynchronous requests can be defined in a separate PSR once the promise PSR is accepted.
 The method signature for asynchronous requests